Christofferos/Chess/README.md

   <img src="https://user-images.githubusercontent.com/42782387/134975449-b8f8cd94-a71d-4b41-8454-29e3197b6ab7.png" width="430" />
 </p>

-GCP has been used to deploy the app too.
-The App Engine with other services on GCP enable more scalability of the product going forward: https://eitcbmdemotest-63867.ew.r.appspot.com/#/login
+GCP has also been used to deploy the frontend & backend.
+The App Engine together with other services offer more scalability than Heroku can.
+* Link to deployed GCP version: https://eitcbmdemotest-63867.ew.r.appspot.com/#/login

 TODO-LIST: